 Population Profiles

 Population Profiles is a snapshot of the people of Texas.
-Some of the subjects presented have a direct connection to health and well-being.
+Some of the measures presented have a direct connection to health and well-being.
 One example is reflected on the Education and Employment page.
 People with higher levels of education are more likely to be in better health and live longer.

 For questions about this data, send email to CHS-info@dshs.texas.gov